mendix/docs/content/en/docs/refguide/modeling/resources/javascript-actions.md

 ### 4.3 Icon

-An icon is optional when exposing a JavaScript action.
+The **Icon** property is optional when exposing a JavaScript action.
+The image in the **Icon** property is used for the list view of the **Toolbox**.
+For more information, see the [Toolbox](/refguide/view-menu/#toolbox) section in the *View Menu*.

 When no icon is selected, the default JavaScript action icon is used.
-The icon size must be 64x64 pixels and the icon format must be PNG.
-A separate icon can be provided to be used in dark mode of Studio Pro.
+The required icon size is 64x64 pixels; the required icon format is PNG.

+A separate icon can be provided for the [dark mode](/refguide/preferences-dialog/#dark-mode) of Studio Pro to fit its color scheme.

-### 4.4 Tile Image
+### 4.4 Image

+The **Image** property is optional when exposing a JavaScript action.
+The image in the **Image** property is used for the toolbox tile view.
+For more information, see the [Toolbox](/refguide/view-menu/#toolbox) section in the *View Menu*.

-A tile image is optional when exposing a JavaScript action.
-When no tile image and no icon is selected, the default JavaScript action tile image is used.
-Otherwise provided icon is used as a tile image.
-The tile image size must be 256x192 pixels and the image format must be PNG.
-A separate tile image can be provided to be used in dark mode of Studio Pro.
+When no image and no icon is selected, the default JavaScript action image is used.
+Otherwise the provided *icon* image is used.

+The required image size is 256x192 pixels; the required the image format is PNG.

+A separate image can be provided for the [dark mode](/refguide/preferences-dialog/#dark-mode) of Studio Pro to fit its color scheme.

 ## 5 Documentation